The Downtown Austin Condo Buyer FAQ

 How much does it really cost to own a downtown condo?

 The price of a condo is only one component of the final cost.
-In addition, you’ll need to think about monthly condo fees, property taxes, utilities, etc. The good news is that the price is relatively fixed: unlike owning a single family house, you won’t need to worry about surprise maintenance projects like a repairing a roof or replacing a broken window that will cost thousands of dollars.
+In addition, you’ll need to think about monthly HOA fees, property taxes, utilities, etc. The good news is that the price is relatively fixed: unlike owning a single family house, you won’t need to worry about surprise maintenance projects like a repairing a roof or replacing a broken window that will cost thousands of dollars.

 Here are cost estimates for three size condo units in a new downtown high-rise development: